tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 <img width="1385" alt="uncalibrated_acceleration" src="https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/99988cd0-91aa-42d3-97f3-877e873a5777">

 ### For Watches & Headphones
 The unit for acceleration from the Apple Watch and AirPods is in standard gravity (g).
 And the gravity vector from the Apple Watch is in standard gravity (g).
-However, when **Standardise Units & Frames** is toggled on, all units will be consistently in SI.
+However, when **Standardise Units & Frames** is toggled on, all units will be consistent with the phone.
 Namely:
 - Acceleration and gravity vector values from Apple Watch will be in meters per second squared (ms-2).
 - Acceleration and gravity vector values from AirPods will be in meters per second squared (ms-2).
+- Pressure values from the Apple Watch barometer will be in millibars (mbar), matching the phone.

 It is strongly recommended that you toggle **Standardise Units & Frames** on -- by default, it is off for backwards compatibility reasons.